_targets.R

 tar_make()

-# We do have a result for target {model}.
+# We have a NULL placeholder for the model target.

 tar_read(model)